neuralmagic/sparseml/integrations/transformers/README.md

 | bert-base-uncased 	|90        	|66,365,954         	|yes      |yes      |6         |8             |  |     |
 | bert-base-uncased 	|97        	|66,365,954         	|yes      |yes      |6         |8             |  |     |

-## Script origin and how to integrate sparseml with other Transformers projects
+## Script Origin and How to Integrate SparseML with Other Transformers Projects
 This script is based on the example BERT-QA implementation in transformers found [here](https://github.com/huggingface/transformers/blob/master/examples/question-answering/run_qa.py).

-For any other projects combining huggingface transformer's there are essentially four components to modify: imports and needed function, loading sparseml, modifying training script, and onnx export.
+For any other projects combining Hugging Face transformers there are essentially four components to modify: imports and needed function, loading SparseML, modifying training script, and ONNX export.

-First take your existing project and add the following imports and functions
+First, take your existing project and add the following imports and functions:
 ```python
 from transformers.optimization import (
     Adafactor,